farovictor/bifrost/README.md

 - **Owner** – full control over the organization and its members.
 - **Admin** – manage resources but cannot remove or demote owners.
 - **Member** – limited to resources explicitly granted.

+The auth token contains the `org_id` used to look up the user's membership.
+If a membership exists, the corresponding role is attached to the request context so handlers can enforce organization-specific policies.

 # Planned Extensions